ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 }
 ```

-Constant, linear and exponential backoff provide an overload for `Duration` **and** `DurationProtocol`.
-This is convenient and matches the overloads of `retry`'s where the default clock is `ContinuousClock` which `DurationProtocol` is `Duration`.
+Constant, linear, and exponential backoff provide overloads for both `Duration` and `DurationProtocol`.
+This matches the `retry` overloads where the default clock is `ContinuousClock` whose duration type is `Duration`.

-Jitter variants are not able to utilize `DurationProtocol` due to the lack of randomizing capabilities.
-`Duration` recently gained this capability by exposing its underlying numerical representation via [SE-0457](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0457-duration-attosecond-represenation.md).
+Jitter variants currently require `Duration` rather than a generic `DurationProtocol`, because only `Duration` exposes a numeric representation suitable for randomization (see [SE-0457])(https://github.com/swiftlang/swift-evolution/blob/main/proposals/0457-duration-attosecond-represenation.md).

 Each of those strategies conforms to the `BackoffStrategy` protocol: